During these times…this feels right to share again.

 Those of you who have experienced Spiral Impact know I am a long time student of the martial art, aikido.
-Spiral Impact, a collaboration/conflict resolution method, is grounded in aikido principles.
+Spiral Impact, a collaboration/mastering conflict method, is grounded in aikido principles.

 Fequentlly I am asked, “Have you ever had to use your martial skills on the street?”
 While the best answer is I use my martial art training in every conversation, I do have a street story… here it is.